 A strong RevOps strategy breaks down these walls by fostering a culture of collaboration.
 It aligns everyone around shared revenue goals and a single view of the customer journey.
 When your teams are unified, handoffs are seamless, communication is clear, and everyone understands their role in driving growth.
 This cross-functional alignment is key to building a company where every department contributes directly to the bottom line.

-Process: Standardize Your Revenue Engine
+Process: Streamline Your Path to Revenue

 Once your teams are aligned, the next step is to standardize the processes they use.
 RevOps takes a wide-angle view of your entire revenue engine, mapping every step from the first marketing touchpoint to the final sale and beyond.
 According to Salesforce, this means looking at the complete journey of making money, not just isolated parts of it.